Prizes and Grants

 Hugh Owen was one of the key people behind the drive to establish a professional association of scholars in Australia and New Zealand concerned with the study of South Asia.
 Hugh undertook the difficult task of setting up the journal, South Asia, and established its pre-eminent standards, style and academic standing.
 Over the seven years of his editorship he succeeded in turning South Asia into a major journal concerned with South Asia studies outside the Indian subcontinent.
 While heavily involved in this work, Hugh was also a charismatic scholar and teacher and, at the University of Western Australia, was brilliantly successful in building up exciting undergraduate courses in the subject area and also in attracting an array of very bright and enthusiastic postgraduate students.
 This prize commemorates Hugh’s pursuit of excellence and his efforts to achieve that amongst his students.
 The prize was set up in 1988 following Hugh’s death and is funded by a grant from his estate through Mrs Terry Owen and with the continued support of SASAA.

-Entries are now open for the Academic Year of 2020.
+Entries for the Academic Year of 2020 are now closed.

 Hugh Owen Prize Winners